telefonicaid/fiware-orion/test/acceptance/behave/README.md

     * CB_LOG_OWNER: owner and group log used by context broker
     * CB_LOG_MOD: mod file used by context broker
     * CB_EXTRA_OPS:  Use the following variable if you need extra ops
+    * CB_RETRIES: number of retries for verification of starting the context broker
+    * CB_DELAY_TO_RETRY: time in seconds to delay in each retry.

  Properties used by mongo verifications
 - mongo_env